ncs1/finrb/docs/api.md

 - Param - uinv - units of beginning inventory

-- Param - pinv - prince of beginning inventory
+- Param - pinv - price of beginning inventory

 - Param - units - nx1 vector of inventory units. inventory purchased ordered by time (from first to last)